 The University is accredited by the Higher Learning Commission.

 The University offers a bachelor of science (B.S.) in intelligence analysis that prepares students for careers as intelligence analysts in the U.S. government (local, state, federal), the military, and the private sector.
+The program is the first and only of its kind in the state of Indiana.

 The Intelligence Analysis Program teaches students innovative ways to structure their thinking to solve complex, real-world problems when there is both time pressure and a lack of reliable information.
 The program highlights the continually evolving nature of intelligence analysis, with an emphasis on employing new academic research into analytical methods.
 The academic knowledge and skills students gain from this program include the preparation of assessments based on the collection, correlation, and analysis of intelligence data, whether relating to national security, law enforcement, military, or business intelligence.